w3c/publ-webinar/README.md

-# publ-webinar
+# Publishing Webinar

-Publishing Webinar, 2020
+Landing page of the Publishing Webinar, 2020.